 11.Pull down on left-hand side of belt guide (K) and rotate away from engine pulley (L).
-Install belt (M) through belt guide and onto pulley.
-Return guide to original position.
+Install belt (M) onto pulley and return guide to original position.
 Insure that the guide is seated into the hole.

 INSTALLING MOWER